Tobi4486/PythonGame/README.md

 ## Installation

-Make sure you have the pygame package installed on your system.
+Make sure you have the required dependancies to run this project.

-This can be done by doing `pip install pygame` on your command line.
+They are:

+- pyOpenGL (PyOpenGL-Accelerate not Required)
+- pyGLFW (Python wrapper for GLFW for windowing and context creation.)
+- Pyrr (Linear algebra and matrix manipulation functions)
+- Pillow (Loading images)

 Then just run the `game.py` file.